-The team are proud of their collaborative working, accessibility, data collection, consistent low line sepsis rates and approach to early discharge.
+Both main acute hospital sites have nutrition teams comprising dietician, nurses and pharmacist.
+The teams are proud of their collaborative working, accessibility, data collection, consistently low line sepsis rates and approach to early discharge.
 There is an established multi-disciplinary pathway for the assessment and management of patients referred for gastrostomy.